litian96/fair_flearn/README.md

 cd fair_flearn/flearn/models/sent140
 bash get_embs.sh
 ```
-* We use different models for different datasets, so you might need to change the model name specified by `--model`.
+* We use different models for different datasets, so you need to change the model name specified by `--model`.
 The corrsponding model associated with a dataset is described in `fair_flearn/models/$dataset/$model.py`.
 For instance, if you would like to run on the Shakespeare dataset, you can find the model name under `fair_flearn/models/shakespeare/`, which is `stacked_lstm`, and pass this parameter to `--model='stacked_lstm'`.
-* You also need to specify how many rounds to run using `--num_rounds`.
+* You also need to specify total communication rounds using `--num_rounds`.
 Suggested number of rounds based on our previous experiments are:

 ```
 Vehicle: default